Daroji Sloth Bear Sanctuary: Mythology

-Flora & Fauna
+Flora and fauna

 The flora of this sanctuary is primarily dry deciduous scrub and Southern thorn forests.
 At the time of declaration of the sanctuary, it was a large area of barren hillocks, but persistent efforts from Karnataka Forest Department have transformed the area into lush green forest, filled with local flora.

 The sanctuary's flagship species is the Indian sloth bear (Melursus ursinus).
 It has a very stable population of sloth bears and they reside in the numerous caves found in the hillocks within the sanctuary. leopards, monitor lizards, mongoose, pangolins, star tortoises etc. are some of the other animals that abound in the sanctuary.

 Threats

 The bears are threatened due to illegal mining in fragmented areas of the adjoining forests.
 The forest department and NGOs have also rescued many domestic bears from Daroji and surrounding areas.
 The age old practice of capturing a bear cub (claws are pulled out and male cubs are castrated) and domestication by Kalandars has reduced to a great extent, due to laws declaring them illegal.
 The domesticated bears were taken from home to home across villages and made to dance according to the direction of the Kalandars.